Elaine Barrett Felkel -- Elloree

 ELLOREE -- Elaine Barrett Felkel, 65, of Elloree, passed away Sept.
 23, 2022, after a short illness.
 She was the wife of 49 years of Wade S. Felkel.

-A memorial service will be announced at a later date, along with a private burial.
-The family will receive friends at the home of Mrs. Betty Felkel, 1513 Tee Vee Road, Elloree.
+A memorial service will be held at 2 p.m., Saturday, Oct.
+8, 2022, at Jerusalem United Methodist Church, 7347 Old Number Six Hwy, Santee, with the Rev. Rick Atkinson officiating.
+The family will receive friends following the service in the church fellowship hall, and at other times at the home of Mrs. Betty Felkel, 1513 Tee Vee Road, Elloree.

-Elaine was born in Sumter, the daughter of the late Woodrow Blease Barrett Sr. and Ellen Pendergrass Barrett.
-She was a Christian lady and a member of Jerusalem United Methodist Church, where she served in the children's ministry.

-Survivors include her husband; daughter, Stephanie Mitchum and her husband, Michael Anthony Mitchum; brother, Woodrow Barrett Jr. and his wife Joy; mother-in-law, Betty Felkel; and many nieces and nephews.
-She was predeceased by her son, Mark Anthony Felkel.

 Memorials may be made to Jerusalem United Methodist Church, P.O.
 Box 366, Elloree, SC 29047.